cryotb/DrauseHook/README.md

 **WARNING:** I currently am not able to dual boot into my linux install, because of an issue with my boot drive.
 I also don't have any time for trying to map my linux drive from within windows, i know it's possible though.
-Once i regain access to my linux OS, i will upload the cheat payload component.
+Once i regain access to my linux install, i will upload the cheat payload component.

 # Intro
 I used to get pretty hyped when respawn had announced their decision of enabling proton support.
 My intrinsic motivation has caused me to spend an excessive amount of time working on this project.
 I am not just publishing this because i feel burnt out.
 But also because it certainly may be of use for someone out there.